 Dundee: Ah, I think we just found out which one of us is the white man.

-- Secretly Wealthy: The second movie reveals that Mick has claim on large tracts of land and a literal gold mine.
+- Secretly Wealthy: The second movie reveals that Mick has claim on large tracts of land.
+The land, he admits, is mostly worthless if not for the fact that it houses an actual gold mine.

 - Shout-Out: "Good one, Skippy."